 Hang your favorite art on this wall.
 I recommend using 2-6 pieces of art on this wall, either in a set or a gallery.

-Select Your Furniture
+Select and Arrange Your Furniture

 Furniture tells its own story within a room.
 While it follows the perimeters of space, it should not be the perimeter of a space.
 If there is space, allow breathing room on either end of the furniture on the angled wall.